Contractor Disclosure Program

 FAR 52.203-13 states: "The Contractor shall timely disclose, in writing, to the agency Office of the Inspector General (OIG), with a copy to the contracting officer, certain violations of criminal law, violations of the civil False Claims Act."
 On December 29, 2008, the Under Secretary of Defense for Acquisition, Technology, and Logistics (USD(AT&L)) designated the DoD OIG as the "agency Office of the Inspector General" for purposes of receiving disclosures from DoD contractors.
 (USD(AT&L) memorandum.
 The Defense Acquisition Regulation Supplement Part 203.1003 was amended to instruct contractors to send disclosures to the DoD OIG.

-Submit a contractor disclosure
+Submit a Contractor Disclosure

 Contractor Disclosure Program Guide to Submitting an Online Disclosure